Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 For completing the policy evaluation, it may require several sweeps over all states.
+Making the policy greedy with respect to the value function typically makes the value function incorrect for the changed policy, and making the value function consistent with the policy typically causes that policy no longer to be greedy.

 ### Value Iteration